astronomer/docs/astro/api-keys.md

 Deployment API keys are deprecated in favor of [Deployment API tokens](deployment-api-tokens.md).
 You can continue to use existing Deployment API keys for now, but you will have to complete a one-time migration to Deployment API tokens in the future.

-Deployments with zero API keys do not appear in the **API Keys** tab and you can't create new Deployment API keys after October 31, 2023.
-If you want to continue using API keys before October 31, ensure that you always have at least one API key configured for the Deployment.
+After October 31, 2023, Deployments with zero API keys will no longer display the **API Keys** tab and you won't be able to create new Deployment API keys.
+If you want to continue using API keys after October 31, ensure that you always have at least one API key configured for the Deployment prior to October 31.

 :::